JuliaCollections/DataStructures.jl/docs/src/mutable_linked_list.md

 # Mutable Linked List

-The `MutableLinkedList` type implements a doubly-linked list with mutable nodes.
+The `MutableLinkedList` type implements a doubly linked list with mutable nodes.
 This data structure supports constant-time insertion/removal of elements at both ends of the list.